MyTooliT/ICOtronic/Documentation/API/usage.rst

 Reading Data
 ============

-After you connected to the sensor device use the coroutine :meth:`SensorNode.open_data_stream` to open the data stream and an ``async for`` statement to iterate over the received streaming data.
+After you connected to the sensor node use the coroutine :meth:`SensorNode.open_data_stream` to open the data stream and an ``async for`` statement to iterate over the received streaming data.
 The following code:

 .. doctest::